-Recreation, Intramural Sports, and Club Sports are designed to support the mission of GGC by promoting the holistic development of the student through physical activity programming.
+Wellness and Recreation supports the mission of GGC by promoting the holistic development of the student through physical activity programming.
 Student Affairs offers self-directed activities, instructional, and team sport physical activity whose goals are to provide health, fitness, competition, leadership, social, and teamwork opportunities compatible with one's intellectual goals.
 Recreation, Intramural Sports, and Club Sports offers a variety of team and individual activities on and off campus.
-GGC's Recreation, Intramural Sports, and Club Sports area is recognized with institutional membership in the National Intramural-Recreation Sports Association and the National Wellness Institute.
+GGC's Recreation, Intramural Sports, and Club Sports area is recognized with institutional membership in the National Intramural- Recreation Sports Association and the National Wellness Institute.
 As student enrollment grows, opportunities for expanding the recreation and intramural sports program as well as additional opportunities for student competition will be explored.